 Although it is generally understood that it is under that particular agent’s authority as to whether or not an item breaks the rules, rest assured, this one is definitely on the books as being contraband and almost certainly will be confiscated.

-If you do want to have a straight razor at your destination then consider shipping it to your hotel or wherever you are staying.
+If you are flying carry on only and want to have a straight razor at your destination then consider shipping it to your hotel or wherever you are staying.

 I thought you would never ask…